 ~ How to: Make Egg Noodles from Scratch for Soup ~

 In an Eastern European household, when one refers to noodles, one is referring to egg noodles that go into soup.
 When one refers to pasta, one means dried or fresh spaghetti or macaroni shapes that get sauced.
-I grew up with a clear understanding of the definitions.
-Now that I am all grown up and out in the world, I am continually confused by folks who refer to lasagna sheets as lasagna noodles, or expect to be served pasta with sauce when they've ordered "noodles with gravy", which where I come from are egg noodles w/brown gravy.
+As a child, I had it all figured out.
+As an adult, I'm confused by folks who refer to lasagna sheets as lasagna noodles, or expect to be served pasta with sauce when they've ordered "noodles with gravy", which where I come from are egg noodles w/brown gravy.

 Noodles are not pasta!
 Pasta is not noodles!

-The difference between noodle dough and pasta dough is: noodle dough refers to a product containing only eggs (or egg yolks) and flour, while pasta dough, which usually contains eggs (or egg yolks), also contains a liquid such as water or milk.
+The difference between noodle dough and pasta dough is: noodle dough refers to a product containing only eggs (or egg yolks) and flour, while pasta dough, which usually contains eggs (or egg yolks), also contains a liquid such as water or oil.
 Macaroni, which falls into the pasta category, contains no eggs or egg products.
-Both noodles and pasta are rolled to the desired thickness, then cut into flat, thick or thin strips of various lengths or into squares.
+Both noodles and pasta get rolled to the desired thickness, then cut into flat, thick-or-thin strips of various lengths or into squares.
 Dried pasta is just what the name implies: it is laid flat or hung and dried for various lengths of time prior to cooking.
 Fresh pasta is pasta that, shortly after being rolled and cut (or extruded out of a pasta machine) gets cooked and eaten immediately or covered and refrigerated for up to 3 days prior to cooking.
-Noodles are similar to fresh pasta, but, they are almost always dropped into boiling water to cook, while any type of pasta requires some length of drying time prior to cooking.
-After the noodles are drained, rinsed and cooled, they store well in the refrigerator for 3-5 days!
+Noodles are similar to fresh pasta, but, they are almost always dropped into boiling water and cooked as soon as possible after being rolled and cut.
+After the noodles are drained, rinsed and cooled, they get eaten or stored in the refrigerator for up to three days.

-My mom makes the best egg noodles I have ever eaten and I'm sure she got the recipe from her mother (my Coaldale Baba).
+My mom makes the best egg noodles I have ever eaten and I'm sure she got the recipe from her mother.
 Egg noodles are incredibly easy to make.
-In fact, when I was about 7 years old, when my mom would make them (usually on Saturdays during the Fall and Winter) she began teaching and allowing me to roll the dough and slice the noodles.
+In fact, when I was about 7 years old, when my mom would make them, she began teaching and allowing me to roll the dough and slice the noodles.
 If you've never tried to make noodles, or have been afraid to try, you really need to give noodle making a whirl.
 Once you've eaten them homemade, you'll thick twice about substituting even the best store-bought version to add to your soup!

 ~ Step 1.
 In a large mixing bowl, place 2 1/2 cups unbleached, all-purpose flour.